akhil-ganesan/Personal-Website/_posts/2023-12-29-fall-2023-semester-review.markdown

 ## Extracurricular

-With respect to clubs, this semester I joined Bioinformatics Club & Healthcare Innovations Club (I may continue next semester pursuing a helthcare AI-related project for them).
+With respect to clubs, this semester I joined Bioinformatics Club & Healthcare Innovations Club (I may continue next semester pursuing a healthcare AI-related project for them).
 I also may join the Medical Robotics Club & Biotechnology Club next semester if time permits.

 This semester, I wasn't able to begin doing BME research.
 This has translated to my primary goal for next semester.
 Instead, this semester I spent time working on [personal projects]({{ site.baseurl }}{% link projects.markdown %}) (to which I advanced my CS technical skills), revising my resume, networking, & applying to opportunities/internships.
 This is something I'll continue next semester through spring recruiting season.